chsteinhauer/SMC-0/README.md

     * Implement function to modify the data based on variables (preset/user configuration) - only modify the changed part of

 * Implement user interface
-    * Implement main interface with an interactive bandpass
+    * Implement main panel with an interactive bandpass
     * Implement bandpass control panel
     * Implement configuration control panel

 * Implement functionality
-    * Detection
+    * Implement detection functionality
         * When sound data is provided, run the detection algorithm and adjust the bandpass configuration to a default proposal
         * Then run modification algorithm with the updated variables
         * Save the modified data and variables in the store
-    * Modification
+    * Implement configuration functionality
         * Throw events when a control component is updated
         * Catch update event and run the modification algorithm with the updated variables
         * Save the modified data and variables in the store